-You and Chevron currently share the cost of dental coverage.
-Your cost for coverage depends on the number of dependents you cover and if the dental surcharge applies to you.
+You and Chevron currently share the cost of medical and dental coverage.
+Your cost for coverage depends on the plan you select and the number of dependents that you cover.
 The cost of coverage is communicated each year during open enrollment.
-For the most up-to-date costs for each plan, you can visit the BenefitConnect website at hr2.chevron.com or contact the HR Service Center.
+For detailed information about Chevron's contribution policy for medical coverage, see the Company Contributions for Medical Coverage section.
+For the most up-to-date costs for each plan, visit the Benefit Connect website at https://example.com or call the HR Service Center.

 Your contributions are withheld from your paycheck on a before-tax basis unless you choose to make your contributions on an after-tax basis.
-When you enroll for coverage, you decide if you want your contributions withheld before or after taxes are deducted from your pay.
+At the time you enroll for coverage, you decide if you want your contributions withheld before or after taxes.
 You can change your election during the open enrollment period.

 Chevron Corporation, in its sole discretion, determines the amount that plan members contribute for coverage.
-In doing this, Chevron Corporation takes into account several factors, including the expected cost of claims and expenses and the amount it has agreed to pay toward coverage.
-If the payment of claims and expenses exceeds contributions from plan members and Chevron, Chevron Corporation will make up the difference.
+In doing this, Chevron Corporation takes into account several factors, including the amount it has agreed to pay toward coverage and the expected cost of premiums and plan expenses.
+If the payment of premiums and plan expenses exceeds contributions from plan members and Chevron, Chevron Corporation will make up the difference.
 However, this deficit would then be considered when Chevron Corporation determines future contribution rates for plan members.